Superannuation Dental Treatment

-Can I use my Superannuation to pay for treatment?
+Can I use my Superannuation to pay for dental treatment?

+Want to know about 'using my super for dental treatment ATO'?
 Compassionate Release of Superannuation is a helpful way to fund dental treatment that you require, and cannot otherwise pay for.
 To meet the criteria you must have been suffering from a chronic or acute dental pain.
-We can help you with this process and advise if you are a suitable candidate.
+We can help you with this process to both know what this means and advise if you are a suitable candidate.

 Who is eligible to use their Superannuation for medical treatment?